27th October 2021

 Metagenomic techniques allow the identification of the whole microbial community from a sample – being it human, animal, food or environmental – rather than detecting only pre-selected microbes, as it is the case with many traditional methods.

-During this workshop, researchers of the One Health EJP will depict how their novel tools were practically used in the field, what benefit they bring, and what is their impact.
+During this workshop, researchers of the One Health EJP depicted how their novel tools were practically used in the field, what benefit they bring, and what is their impact.

-We will for example discuss the use of metagenomics tools for identification of antimicrobial resistance, for improving the safety of food and feeds, for discovering emerging viral threats, and for diagnostics for clinical and surveillance purposes .
+We discussed the use of metagenomics tools for identification of antimicrobial resistance, for improving the safety of food and feeds, for discovering emerging viral threats, and for diagnostics for clinical and surveillance purposes .

-We will also discuss needs and potential solutions from the policy side as well as from the scientists’ side.
+We discussed needs and potential solutions from the policy side as well as from the scientists’ side.